microsoft/vscode-docs/docs/languages/cpp.md

 ### GDB, LLDB and MI Commands (GDB/LLDB)

-For the `C++ (GDB/LLDB)` debugging environment, you can execute GDB, LLDB and MI commands directly through the debug console with the `-exec` command, but be careful -- executing commands directly in the debug console is untested and might crash VS Code in some cases.
+For the `C++ (GDB/LLDB)` debugging environment, you can execute GDB, LLDB and MI commands directly through the debug console with the `-exec` command, but be careful, executing commands directly in the debug console is untested and might crash VS Code in some cases.

 ### Other Debugging Features